UbuntuSoftware/ubuntuplanet.dev/README.md

 ## Installation
-Just clone the master branch (or download & extract) this repo and have your web-server run a virtual-host configured with its `web-root` folder-path pointed the `www` folder in this cloned repo.
+Just clone the master branch (or download & extract) this repo and have your web-server run a virtual-host configured with its `web-root` folder-path pointing at the `www` folder in this cloned repo on your target server-host file-system.
 <br><br>